 Prof Dr Marjan Peeters (M.)

-All publications by Marjan can be found here (note that this Maastricht University list provides a mix of Dutch and English publications, including Dutch case law notes).
+All publications by Marjan can be found here ( this Maastricht University list provides Dutch and English publications).

 Marjan leads the courses “European Environmental Law” (master) and “International Environmental Law” (bachelor, contract course) at Maastricht University.
-Since February 2012 Marjan is connected for one day a week to the International Centre for Integrated Assessment and Sustainable Development (ICIS) at Maastricht University where she provides a law course in the master Sustainability Science and Policy.
-Marjan is a member of METRO (Institute for Transnational Legal Research) and of the Maastricht Centre of European Law.
+Since February 2012 Marjan is connected for one day a week to the Maastricht Sustainability Institute (formerly called ICIS) at Maastricht University where she provides an environmental law course in the master Sustainability Science and Policy.
+Marjan is a member of Maastricht Centre of European Law and of the Institute for Transnational Legal Research (Metro).

 Between 1993 and 2002 Marjan gained practical experience as environmental lawyer at the Dutch Ministry of Water Management and Transportation.
 Before that she conducted a PhD study at Tilburg University (The Netherlands, 1988-1992) which concerned one of the first legal analyses of emissions trading in Europe.
 This much-debated instrument has become one of the core instruments of EU climate law.

 From 2008 to 2013 Marjan was member to the governing council of the IUCN Academy of Environmental Law, in which she acted as the representative of member institutions in West Europe (www.iucnael.org).
 From 2009-2012 she was guest lecturer at the University of Liège, and from 2012-2014 she was International Guest Researcher at Leuphana University, Germany, where she contributed to the research project ENERGION which concentrates at the regional promotion of renewable energy, particularly storage of renewable electricity.
 Furthermore, from 2004-2010 she chaired the climate change working group of the Dutch Association of Environmental Law during which several conferences and books have been delivered.